-- → Stay up to date on issues and research in the profession through groups such as the AIA, American Institute of Architecture Students (AIAS), Association of Collegiate Schools of Architecture (ACSA), Equity by Design (EQxD), National Architectural Accrediting Board (NAAB), National Council of Architectural Registration Boards (NCARB), National Organization of Minority Architects (NOMA), National Organization of Minority Architecture Students (NOMAS), and the Architecture Lobby. - → Pay attention to the quickly changing legal landscape around compensation addressing the lack of employee power and employer bias.
-Bring in outside experts to share their knowledge. - → Follow business-oriented sources such as Catalyst, Deloitte, Forbes, Gallup, Harvard Business Review, Lean In, McKinsey, Pew Research Center, Society for Human Resource Management (SHRM), Women's Leadership Edge.
+- → Stay up to date on issues and research in the profession through groups such as the AIA, American Institute of Architecture Students (AIAS), American Indian Council of Architects and Engineers, the Architecture Lobby, Arquitectos, Association of Collegiate Schools of Architecture (ACSA), Equity by Design (EQxD), National Architectural Accrediting Board (NAAB), National Council of Architectural Registration Boards (NCARB), National Organization of Minority Architects (NOMA), National Organization of Minority Architecture Students (NOMAS), and World Deaf Architects. - → Pay attention to the quickly changing legal and social landscape around compensation.
+Bring in outside experts to share their knowledge. - → Follow business-oriented sources, such as Catalyst, Deloitte, Forbes, Gallup, Harvard Business Review, Lean In, McKinsey, Pew Research Center, Society for Human Resource Management (SHRM), and Women's Leadership Edge.